kavinda99r/To-Do-List-Web-App-MERN-Stack/README.md

-# To-Do List Web Application using MERN Stack ✅
+# TaskMate - To-Do List Web Application using MERN Stack ✅

 This is a simple, responsive To-Do List application built using the MERN stack (MongoDB, Express, React, Node.js).